StackStorm/stackstorm-k8s/README.md

 st2sensorcontainer also supports a more Docker-friendly single-sensor-per-container mode as a way of [Sensor Partitioning](https://docs.stackstorm.com/latest/reference/sensor_partitioning.html).
 This distributes the computing load between many pods and relies on K8s failover/reschedule mechanisms, instead of running everything on a single instance of st2sensorcontainer.
-To partition the sensors, create a yaml file containing `st2.packs.sensors`, and at a minimum, the `name` and `ref` elements.
-The sensor(s) must be deployed as part of the dockerized packs image.
+The sensor(s) must be deployed as part of the custom packs image.

 ### [st2actionrunner](https://docs.stackstorm.com/reference/ha.html#st2actionrunner)
 Stackstorm workers that actually execute actions.